Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 5. Fill in the blank : Under the education/certification section of your resume, you should list any subjects you studied related to <----> .

-	The job you are applying for
+	the job you are applying for

-6.
+6. Fill in the blank: Resumes typically list your last <----> years of work experience.

+7.